Grade 12 Planning Guide

 - If you are college-bound, we strongly recommend a fourth year of science.
 Physics is strongly encouraged.
 If you have aspirations to go to the University of Minnesota and most other schools, they want to see Physics on your transcript (two Tonka Online options).

-- Scientific Research I or II (Minnetonka Research application process)
+- Scientific Research I or II (Minnetonka Research)

 - To fulfill the recommended 5 credits during your senior year, complete you course schedule with a selection of electives.
-Review the Skipper Log for current course options.
+Review the Skipper Log (2019-20 Coming Soon) for current course options.

 Parent Information Meetings